Data Protected - Switzerland

 Pursuant to the Swiss Unfair Competition Act, sending unsolicited mass direct marketing e-mails is only allowed if the recipient has provided his prior consent.
 The recipient's consent does not necessarily have to be in writing.
 However, it is not permissible to obtain consent by sending out unsolicited mass e-mails asking for such consent.

-Since 1 April 2012, a new provision in the Swiss Unfair Competition Act requires businesses performing direct marketing to consult the official Swiss phone directories for numbers that have been marked with a standardized telemarketing opt-out declaration, unless the person has otherwise consented in receiving e-mail marketing or has a customer relationship.
+The Swiss Unfair Competition Act requires businesses performing direct marketing to consult the official Swiss phone directories for numbers that have been marked with a standardised telemarketing opt-out declaration, unless the person has otherwise consented to receiving e-mail marketing or has a customer relationship.
 Certain commentators believe that this provision also extends to e-mail addresses registered in the phone directories at issue, but the relevant phone directories officially do not provide for e-mail addresses.
 It is, thus, more likely than not that this new provision does not apply to them.
 However, given the aforementioned opt-in requirement for unsolicited mass direct marketing e-mails under the same act, this issue usually does not become relevant in practice.

 Conditions for direct marketing by e-mail to corporate subscribers